Panzer 35(t): Bulgaria

-Bulgaria used 26 tanks, delivered by Germany from used war reserve stock in early 1940, with the normal A-3 gun and 10 New T-11 tanks with the more powerful A-7 gun from the confiscated Afghan order were delivered between August and October 1940.
+Bulgaria used 26 tanks, delivered by Germany from used war reserve stock in early 1940, with the normal A-3 gun and 10 new T-11 tanks with the more powerful A-7 gun from the confiscated Afghan order were delivered between August and October 1940.
 They equipped the 1st and 2nd companies of the Bulgarian armored regiment in June 1941.
-They were supposedly relegated to training duties once the Germans began to deliver Panzerkampfwagen IV medium tanks in 1944, but apparently remained in service into the Fifties.
+They were supposedly relegated to training duties once the Germans began to deliver the Panzerkampfwagen IV medium tanks in 1944, but apparently remained in service into the Fifties.
 But Kliment and Francev claim that the T-11s participated in the fighting in Yugoslavia and ended the war south of Vienna as part of the 1st Tank Brigade.

 Hungary

 Hungary captured one LT vz.
 34 in Carpatho-Ukraine on 15 March 1939, when it conquered that country, and also a LT vz.
 35 in fighting with the Czech demonstration detachment returning from Kubinka in med-March 1939.
 They were impressed and asked Škoda for a quote to repair them.
 The Hungarians did not accept the price, but Škoda fixed them for free once the Hungarians had bought a license to build the Škoda T-21 medium tank in August 1940.
 The tanks were returned to Hungary in March 1941 and were used for training through 1943.